sQUlearn/squlearn/docs/user_guide/feature_maps.rst

 The package facilitate a fully automated pruning algorithm to remove redundant parameters and enables the automatic differentiation of arbitrary derivative.

-The following functions and classes are are accessible via :class:`squlearn.encoding_circuit`.
+The following functions and classes are are accessible via :class:`squlearn.encoding_circuits`.

 Implemented Quantum Encoding Circuits
 -----------------------------------